dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     holes in the type schema.
 When that completes, we now have a full static type for the pattern and all of its subpatterns.

-The full process only comes into play for pattern variable declarations, pattern assignment, and pattern-if statements.
-For switch cases, there is a separate pattern for each case and deciding how to unify those into a single downwards inference context for the value could be challenging.
-It's not clear that doing that would even be helpful for users.
-Instead, for switch statements and expressions, the type of the matched value is inferred with no downwards context type and we jump straight to inferring the types of the case patterns from that context type.
+The full process only comes into play for pattern variable declarations and pattern assignment.
+For switch cases and if-case statements, the pattern context type schema is not used and no downwards inference is performed from the pattern to the matched value expression.

+*It would be hard to apply inference from cases in a switch to the value since there are multiple cases and it's not clear how to unify that.
+Even in case-if statements, it's not clear that downwards inference is desirable, since the intent of the pattern is to ask a question about the matched object, and not necessarily to try to force a certain answer.*

 #### Pattern context type schema